Himanshu2198/All_IN_ONE_AI/README.md

-# All_IN_ONE_AI
+# All-in-one-Ai
-A complete AI assistant made using gemini pro vision api, gttts and SR
+All in one Ai  using Gemini API